BattMoTeam/BattMo/Documentation/publishedExamples/runBatteryP2D.rst

 Setup the properties of Li-ion battery materials and cell design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The properties and parameters of the battery cell, including the architecture and materials, are set using an instance of :class:`BatteryInputParams <Battery.BatteryInputParams>`.
 This class is used to initialize the simulation and it propagates all the parameters throughout the submodels.
 The input parameters can be set manually or provided in json format.
-All the parameters for the model are stored in the paramobj object.
+All the parameters for the model are stored in the inputparams object.

 .. code-block:: matlab